How to Grow Basil Plants Successfully

 What is the Best Fertilizer for Basil?

-Plants grown in containers often require supplemental nutrients because the confined space.
+Plants grown in containers often require supplemental nutrients because of the confined space.
 Nutrients can also get rinsed out the bottom of the pot when watering.
 We recommend the use of an all-purpose water-soluble fertilizer every two weeks when growing Basil in containers.

 Should Basil Be Pruned?